JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 * PocketBook Touch HD2 (PB631)

 ## Usage
-To login type the servername (e.g. https://domain), Username and Password.
+To login type the servername (You can look up the WebDAV URL in the files app->seetings.
+(The nextcloud URL is the part till \"/remote.php...\".), Username and Password.
 You then will be redirected to the root file folder of your nextcloud instance.
 To download a file, click on it.
 A synced file can be either opened, synced or removed.

 ### Known issues